 Fumiaki Shishida is professor of intellectual history of the Japanese martial arts at Waseda University in Tokyo, Japan.

-Together, they wrote an Aikido Coursebook which describes the history of and technical details about the Tomiki Aikido style.
+Together, they wrote an Aikido Coursebook describing the history and technical details about the Tomiki style.
 It was also translated into English and titled...

 Aikido: Tradition and the Competitive Edge.